Faith is born and lives in song

 For the individual musician, the language of music is often as powerful as the word.
 As we present the vast repertoire of sacred and meaningful music—from Bach to Brubeck, from South Africa to New South Wales, from our own Christian roots to communion with others of different traditions–we learn to understand and appreciate various ways of playing, dancing and singing the sacred.

-Music leadership
+Music Leadership

-Benjamin Rogers, Director of Music Ministries
+Benjamin Sederquist, Director of Music Ministries

-Benjamin Rogers began leading as our Director of Music Ministries at University Congregational UCC in August of 2020.
-Benjamin grew up in rural Savanna, IL, and currently resides in Tacoma, WA.
+Benjamin Sederquist began leading as our Director of Music Ministries at University Congregational UCC in August of 2020.
+Benjamin grew up in rural Savanna, IL, and currently resides in Seattle, WA.
 Benjamin graduated from Western Illinois University in the fall of 2018 with a Bachelors of Music in Instrumental Music Education and from Western Governors University with a Masters of Education in Learning and Technology in January 2021.

 David Nichols, Organ and Keyboards